Large mass minimizers for isoperimetric problems with integrable nonlocal potentials: Preliminaries

 \subsection{Nonlocal perimeters}

 As mentioned in the introduction, the rest of our study relies on the introduction of the functional $\Per_G$, sometimes referred to as the \textit{nonlocal $G$-perimeter of $E$} (see e.g. \autocite{BP,CN}) and the reformulation \cref{minrp} of the original problem.
-Since the ball $B_1$ maximizes $\iint_{E\times E} G(x-y)\dx\dy$ under volume constraint, it minimizes $\Per_G(E)$ among sets of volume $\abs{B_1}$, so we notice again the competition between the two term $P$ and $\Per_G$ in the minimization problem.
 One of the reasons why $\Per_G$ can be thought of as a perimeter appears if one imagines that the kernel $G$ is singular at the origin, and decreases quickly away from it.
 Heuristically in that case the part in $\Per_G(E)$ that prevails would be when $x$ and $y$ are close to one another, so that

 for a small positive $\eps$.
 But notice that the set $\left(E\times E^{\compl}\right)\cap\{\abs{x-y}<\eps\}$ is included in $\left(\partial E+B_\eps\right)^2$.
 Hence what seems to prevail in $\Per_G(E)$ is the interaction near the boundary $\partial E$; however, in our case the kernel may not be singular at the origin, nor radially nonincreasing.